rooftop-media/ktty-tutorial/js/setup.md

 NodeJS lets you use Javascript outside of the web browser, to interact with our computer's files and text terminal, instead of browser pages.

 NodeJS has some [nice documentation](https://nodejs.org/en/docs/).
 This code follows a NodeJS [style guide](https://github.com/felixge/node-style-guide) created by Felix Geisendörfer.
+The two style rules I struggle with most, and break on occasion, are:
+ - Always use single quotes for strings.
+ - Limit functions to 15-20 lines of code.

 <br/><br/><br/><br/>